 - Background check: A background check is an investigation that a company conducts into a candidate’s life record.
 Examples of records investigated during a background check include criminal records, social media postings, references, etc.

 - Blind screening: A blind screening occurs when key candidate information is eliminated during the process to enhance objectivity among hiring personnel and reduce biases.
 Examples of details commonly removed during a blind screening are name and gender.

 - Employment history: This is a record of all the jobs an individual has had.
 It could include the years in which they held those positions.

 - HR tech: This is any software that HR personnel employs to help them manage and automate their daily tasks.
-Examples of HR software are Applicant tracking system (ATS) and Human Resource Information System (HRIS).
+Examples of HR software are the Applicant tracking system (ATS) and Human Resource Information System (HRIS).

 - Human Resource Information System (HRIS): This is an HR software or solution that is to gather data, track data, and manage all human resources operations of an organization.
 For example, with Grove HR, tasks like recruitment, onboarding, people management, etc. become automated and centralized.

 - Phone screening: This is a short telephone conversation used to deduce whether a candidate could be suitable for a position.
 A phone screening is done early in the hiring process after filtering out candidates based on their resumes.
-A candidate that passes this stage may be offered a face to face interview.
+A candidate that passes this stage may be offered a face-to-face interview.

 - Pre-employment screening: Pre-employment screening is the process of performing background checks of successful candidates and validating their work and experience.

 - Reference check: A reference check is done when an employer or hiring manager verifies a candidate’s references list by finding out more details about their character at their previous place of work.